jocelynthode/EpTOTester/projects/JGroupsTester/README.md

 # JGroups

-This is a a SEQUENCER implementation mimicking the behavior of EpTO Tester[[1]](https://github.com/jocelynthode/EptoTester) to compare JGroups against EpTO
+This is a a SEQUENCER implementation mimicking the behavior of EpTO Tester to compare JGroups against EpTO

 # Verification Scripts